Consumer Complaints and Reviews

 More about Shelley→

-- Free product demonstrations: Representatives at Costco Hearing Aids demonstrate products for customers for free so they can see how they work and if they are interested in purchasing them.
+- Free product demonstrations: Representatives at Costco Hearing Aid Center demonstrate products for customers for free so they can see how they work and if they are interested in purchasing them.

-- Free batteries: Every customer who purchases a hearing aid from Costco gets 10 free hearing aid batteries.
+- Additional perks: Every customer who purchases a hearing aid from Costco gets 10 free hearing aid batteries, free follow up appointments and troubleshooting, free hearing aid cleanings and checkups, free loss and damage coverage and product warranties.

 Compare Hearing Aids